hackclub/hackclub/workshops/pyTelegramWorkshop/README.md

 Yes, Telegram, it is one of the world’s leading messaging apps.
 Well, “one of the leading apps”.
 Why Telegram of all?

 Well, for starters, it is one of the very few messaging companies that provide open-source API access to everyone.
-All of Telegram (except the server software) is completely open source!
+All of the Telegram (except the server software) is completely open-source!

 In fact, the official Telegram app is rather called a client.
-As its open source, there are literally a gazillion Telegram clients out there.
+As its open-source, there are literally a gazillion Telegram clients out there.

 You don’t like your client?
 Code one yourself, it is that flexible!